 x /var/home/adam/.* - - - -

 On my Fedora Silverblue desktops I use systemd-tmpfiles to delete downloaded files when they reach 14 days in age.
-Again this discourages the practice of leaving files where they may be lost and reduces clutter in my home directory.
+Again this discourages the practice of leaving files where they may be lost and reduces clutter in my home directory reducing friction.

 My use of systemd-tmpfiles only scratches the surface of what is possible.
-The tmpfiles.d(5) manual page provides a great overview of all all the supports file types and common use cases.
+The tmpfiles.d(5) manual page provides a great overview of all the supported file types and common use cases.

-I expect that as I migrate my systems to bootc that I will be using systemd-tmpfiles to assist with the dynamic creation and management of files in user home directories as I try my hand at building reproducible systems.
+I expect that as I migrate my systems to bootc that I will be using tmpfiles.d(5) combined with cloud-init to assist with the dynamic creation and management of files in user home directories.
+This will be pivotal as I move towards disposable system